IanBotashev/64bitGraphicalComputer/documentation/INSTRUCTIONS.md

 PAinc - Program Address Increment.
 Increments the address by one for the ROM on the next clock cycle
 PAw - Program Address write.
 Takes from databus
+CPAw - Conditional Address Write.
+0. Greater Than
+1. Equal To
+2. Lesser Than
+3. Zero
+4. Negative

 CCclr - Reset Control Counter to 0.

 RAw - Register A write.
 Writes to register from databus (1 bit)